riley-wilson/rw_blog/_posts/2022-10-8-Skip-the-small-talk.md

 - In which area of life do you have the best taste?
 (Follow-up: why aren't you spending more time in that area?)

-This list takes questions from many sources.
-Among them are [Lama's](https://lamaalrajih.wordpress.com/2019/07/24/skip-the-small-talk-part-one/) list, and [All Souls](https://verbivoco.files.wordpress.com/2016/08/all-souls-general-exam-questions-2009-to-2014.pdf) examination papers.
+This list takes questions and inspiration from many sources.
+Chief among them are [Lama's](https://lamaalrajih.wordpress.com/2019/07/24/skip-the-small-talk-part-one/) list, and [All Souls](https://verbivoco.files.wordpress.com/2016/08/all-souls-general-exam-questions-2009-to-2014.pdf) examination papers.
 I plan on updating the list often and linking to sources as I remember them.